andrewcccc/andrewcccc.github.io/projects.md

 </table>

 **Objective:**
+- User needs: a wireless mHealth solutions that provide self-management for symptoms, medication, and action plans.

 - For this master’s thesis, the research aims are to 1) design and develop a mobile app to support a wearable device for data collection and visualization, and 2) perform a usability evaluation of the app.

 **Methods:**